Building The Best Winter Belay

 It’s worth repeating that a dynamic belay will also improve things dramatically (using a body belay or figure of eight), but this has to be weighed up with its security…although in my experience most leaders have so little faith in their belayers when carrying out a dynamic belay that they tend not to fall off!

 DON’T SETTLE FOR LESS

 One of the most important points to get across is that if you’re getting good runners then you should be getting good belays.
-Many climbers are complacent when it comes to winter belays, often taking the easy option in believing that when people tell them that X route has crap belays then they except only crap belays exist, often clipping into and trusting the fixed mank even when their’s bomber runners right under their noses!
+Many climbers are complacent when it comes to winter belays, often taking the easy option in believing that when people tell them that X route has crap belays then they accept only crap belays exist, often clipping into and trusting the fixed mank even when there’s bomber runners right under their noses!
 Many trade routes did have poor belays in the past, depending on perhaps one or two fixed pegs (that’s now rusty and bent), but that was back in the day when climbers didn’t have cams, small wires and good screws!
-Don’t except any crap belay until you’ve exhausted every last option.
-Think out of the box and look for belay points in places beyond your line of site.
+Don’t accept any crap belay until you’ve exhausted every last option.
+Think out of the box and look for belay points in places beyond your line of sight.
 Often you can find good cracks a little higher or below the snow line.
-With longer ropes you can also bypass poor belays, or climb up to better runners and string the whole thing together.
+With longer ropes, you can also bypass poor belays, or climb up to better runners and string the whole thing together.
 Treat building a bomber belay as part of the joy of winter climber – so that maybe it’ll take some of the stress out of the day when your mate come hurtling down on top of you!